akhlaing/notes/README.md

 ---
 ### 2021 Oct
-By using git and markdown, we can write our any kind of notes, personal blog, or dirary.
+By using git and markdown, we can write our any kind of notes, personal blog, or diary.
 This is a good way to share.

+edit on Atom